Irrelon/ForerunnerDB/readme.md

 the collection:

 ### Prerequisites
-* Data-binding requires jQuery to be present on the page.
+* Data-binding requires jQuery to be present on the page
-* Your items must include an id="" attribute that matches the primary key of the document it represents.
+* Your items must include an id="" attribute that matches the primary key of the document it represents
-* Binding is against an entire collection at present.
-In the future you will be able to define distinct "views" and bind against them as well.
+* If you require a bind against a subset of the collection's data, use a view and bind against that instead

 ### HTML
 	<ul id="myList">